JakeD520/Lucian/03_Episodes/S01E01/Scene 11.md

 And what is a prophecy worth…
 if the one who wrote it is already gone?

 (HOLD — her shoulders sag.
 The fight drains into dread.
-Lyra watches her, stricken, terrified.)
+She sways, then her knees give.
+Kaelarys drops, crumpling to the marble floor.)

+---

+**LYRA**
+(gasping, rushing forward)
+Kaelarys!

+(she falls to her knees, catching her sister in her arms, holding her close)

+---

+**KAELARYS**
+(breath ragged, voice breaking )
+He’s never coming back.

+(beat — she grips Lyra’s hand, eyes wet)

+**KAELARYS**
+Abandoned in His half-made world,
+clinging to silence as if it were love.

+(beat — her voice drops, trembling)

+We live as gods…
+but we’re nothing more than orphans.

+(HOLD.
+The words hang in the silence.
+Lyra clutches her tighter, trembling, unable to answer.
+The gallery looms vast, the unfinished tapestry watching over them.)

+---

+**CUT TO: MONTAGE.**